-Periphery Laugh In The Face Of Brutality On Their New Album
+Periphery Laugh In The Face Of Brutality On New Album Hail Stan

 Periphery have always tried to have fun with their music — they just haven’t always been given the chance.
 The Washington, DC-based progressive metal quintet have consistently brought a dry sense of humor to the beautiful, nuanced sound they’ve cultivated over the years, yet it has often fallen on deaf ears among both fans and haters alike.
 The band became so quickly swept up in the Internet squabbles over the fledgling “djent” genre that people began regarding them without a sense of humor, even as the band gave their sophomore album the title Periphery II: This Time It’s Personal.

 But with their new album, Periphery IV: Hail Stan, the band has traveled to both poles of metal’s gravity spectrum.
 On the one hand, the record sees Periphery going to new levels of crushing aural ugliness, adding their traditional wily guitars and unorthodox time signatures to some of most crushing riffs, rhythms, and subject matters they’ve explored in their entire career.
 On the other hand, well, the album’s called Hail Stan, a play on evil metal’s traditional rallying cry and an allegiance to a dark lord in a rayon shirt pushing his glasses up on his nose.

 When asked what Stan would look like when confronted at the gates of Heck, Periphery guitarist Jake Bowen chuckles.
 “I feel like, if we are talking about some sort of deity who’s responsible for all of the bad things that happens, and feeds of the misery of life, he would be someone who’s completely inconspicuous,” says Jake.
 “I feel like deceit is one of those core tenets of an entity like that.
 It would be like an old woman — someone you wouldn’t expect.
 A sweet old lady, like Grandma!”